AJsVoices/the-clandestine-providence/TheStory/20170620-untitled/015-next-couple-days.md

 Abraham gave me the funds and I was to play nice with Benji.
 So that made us getting together all that much easier all part of the game.

 Meanwhile Benji still hadn't told me what he overheard.
-We were in the hotel bar, Benji had been going
+We were in the hotel bar, Benji had been going on about Nox and the missed messages, which had gotten a lot more frequent over the past few days.
+Like he was bored or something.
+I still hadn't read them.

+And I could have sworn that sitting three seats down was **my** pretty boy.
+But I had places to be - another meeting but not with Abraham this time - with some guy named Deacon.
+Abraham wanted me to suss out who he was and if he was for real.
+Apparently he stole something and Abraham wanted to know if it was real or not.
+Or just some game he
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTg1OTE1Njc2MSwtMTA1OTYyMDE0MSwtMj
-A4ODc0NjYxMl19
+eyJoaXN0b3J5IjpbNDI4MzU3OTYsLTEwNTk2MjAxNDEsLTIwOD
+g3NDY2MTJdfQ==
 -->